 - Data Networks

-communication networks.
-Topics include: basic concepts, layering, delay
+networks.
+Topics include: basic concepts, layering, delay models, multi-access

 - Prerequisite: COMP 4804 or permission of the School.